shaurya0406/ASRV32/rtl/readme.md

 # Converting FSM to Pipeline

 This readme file acts as a step-by-step guide on how to change the FSM based SoC `Release v1.0.0` to a Pipelined Architecture.

+## Overview
+Pipelining is a technique used to increase the throughput of a processor by overlapping the execution of multiple instructions.
+The 5-stage pipelined processor for a RISC-V design consists of the following stages:

+- Instruction Fetch (IF): Fetches the next instruction from memory.
+- Instruction Decode (ID): Decodes the instruction and fetches operands from registers.
+- Execute (EX): Performs arithmetic or logical operations.
+- Memory Access (MEM): Accesses data memory for load and store instructions.
+- Writeback (WB): Writes the results back to the register file.

 ## Removing FSM Module
 The first step is to remove all the dependencies from the FSM Module so that we can remove it later.
 If we look at the FSM Logic, it does the following: